 Tea and cake are such good friends, they make for a time of peaceful indulgence.
-I couldn’t help follow-up the last post on tea with this one on my favourite cake recipe.
+I couldn’t help follow-up the last post on tea with this one on my favorite cake recipe.
+This recipe for a two egg cake is really the best recipe out there.
+Easy, dependable and endlessly customizable.

 The Best Two Egg Cake recipe is the most versatile cake recipe I have come across since I learnt how to bake.
 I am not a great baker and I almost always get great results using this formula.

-This recipe has been passed down to me from my mother who got it from a collection of recipes that her father had hand written on his notepad a few decades ago.
-He spent a few years in Germany doing his doctorate, so I have often wondered if he wrote down this particular one from a book he found there.
+This recipe has been passed down to me from my mother who got it from a collection of recipes that her father had hand written on his notepad.
+He spent a few years in Germany studying for his doctorate, so I have often wondered if he wrote down this particular one from a book he found there.
 My grandmother does posses some wonderful books on baking which she acquired in Germany.

 Never mind this family history!
 When I relocated to the U.S., I couldn’t remember the recipe and the last-minute person I am, I had forgotten to note in my little diary.
 So off I went searching on the internet.
 Trolling on the net does get some remarkable results.
-I did find the best two egg cake recipe, titled as it had been in my grandfather’s notes and ditto down to the tablespoons of milk.
+I did find the same recipe, titled as it had been in my grandfather’s notes and ditto down to the tablespoons of milk.
 The author in this particular post baked the cake for her father.
 There’s something about fathers, daughters and this recipe! 🙂

 So in the tradition of handing down information, which in magical cyclical ways travels around the world, here is the best two egg cake recipe with my modifications and suggestions.